tanvibhakta/handbook/4-Operations Documents/Effective Meetings.md

 * A quiet place to take meetings
 * A clear agenda, ideally shared before-hand with the rest of the people at the meeting
-* A set of outcomes or decisions that you
+* A set of outcomes or decisions that you wish to achieve